It has been a busy 10 days since the Vice President’s inauguration, so today, we’re looking at what Ms. Harris has worn since that historic day.

 The trousers are made of the same fabric with side pockets, jetted back pockets with button, a concealed front zipper, belt loops, and button.
 Ms. Harris had the buttons shown in the product photos switched to solid black buttons.

-She wore what looks like the Manolo Blahnik BB 70mm in black leather ($665).
-The shoe is a classic point-toe style with a 2.75″ heel.
+UPDATE APRIL 13 2021: Originally I said that “it looks like the Manolo Blahnik BB 70mm in black leather,” but after looking more closely at photos, I think the Vice President was wearing the Manolo Blahnik Newcio in black Kidskin ($665).
+The shoe is a classic point-toe style with piping at the upper and a 2.75″ heel.

 The Vice President also wore her Tahitian pearl necklace and stud earrings, and signature bracelets.
 Below, another view of the ensemble, this one just after the Janet Yellen swearing-in ceremony.
 In the photo, you also see Ms. Yellen’s husband, George Akerlof, an economist and Nobel Prize winner in 2001, along with the couple’s son, Robert.